LEARN TO explore

 Python is a free and open-source high-level, interpreted, general-purpose programming language.
 It is widely used in data science and has become a very powerful tool for data analysts from all disciplines, from economics to ecology and geography.
 The geographic information system (GIS) capabilities of Python have developed significantly over the last decade.

-If you are getting started with Python, we suggest you use a cloud environment, such as Google Colab, as it has Python and its prerequisites already installed.
+If you are getting started with Python, we suggest you use a cloud environment, such as Google Colab, as it has Python and some libraries already installed.
 If you wish to use your personal computer, we recommend using Python version 3.7.0 or later.
 We hope the image below may help you understand the benefits and limitations of each option.

 a.
 Cloud Environment: Google Colab

-This is a free Google research environment for users with a Google account.
-Google Colab has tutorials for you to learn the basics about this cloud environment.
-Here is the link: Google Colaboratory
+Google Colab has an option of free Google research environment for users with a Google account.
+Google Colab has tutorials and blogs for you to learn the basics about this cloud environment.
+Here are the links: Google Colaboratory

 This will bring you to a new notebook environment and you are ready for the first line of code.